-The term 'Paycheck' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Paycheck' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Paycheck refers to a check that an employer issues in order to compensate its employees for their services and on the job performance.
 Such checks will commonly be sent out or direct deposited once every two weeks.
 Alternatively these are issued once per month or once per week.
 Those employees who are salaried will most commonly receive 26 individual paychecks each year (in even amounts).
 Those organizations that have non-salaried employees will insist that they punch and turn in time cards to help the payroll department track the hours each employee works.
 Any overtime hours for which they have worked will be paid out at time and a half their usual hourly wage.